joergenwold/abra-waterguard-linkbox-ha/README.md

 The integration can send notifications for the following events:

 -   **Water Alarm**: When a water leak is detected by the sensor tape or a wireless sensor.
 -   **Valve Alarm**: When the main valve is disconnected from the hub.
-A 1-second debounce is applied to prevent false positives from transient reads.
+A configurable debounce (default 1s) is applied to prevent false positives from transient reads.
 -   **Low Battery**: When the battery level of a wireless sensor is low.
 -   **Connection Lost**: When the connection to the Waterguard hub is lost.